virtual-labs/exp-component-of-acceleration-dei/experiment/experiment-name.md

-## Coriolli’s Component Of Acceleration
+## Corioli’s Component Of Acceleration